engelmav/writings/2017-02-03-helpwithhigherorders.md

+---
-Title: Higher Order Help
+title: Higher Order Help
-Date: 2013-12-18 16:00
-Tags: haskell, hof
-Category: Learning

-To slightly expand on the explanation of [higher order functions from LYAH](http://learnyouahaskell.com/higher-order-functions):
+author: Vincent Engelmann
+---

 When you see the ``applyTwice`` function